AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/historical_access/how_to_access_history.md

 * Verifying a timestamp that was created in a private context
 * Checking eligibility based on historical events (eg for an airdrop)
 * Verifying historic ownership / relinquishing of assets
+* Proving existence of a value in public data tree at a given contract slot
+* Proving that a contract was deployed in a given block with some parameters

 **In this guide you will learn how to**
 * Prove a note was included in a specified block